-The NSDA Award shall be awarded by the National Spasmodic Dysphonia Association (NSDA) and The Voice Foundation.
+The Dysphonia International Research Award shall be awarded by Dysphonia International and The Voice Foundation.
 The Award Committee shall be appointed by the Chairman of the Board of The Voice Foundation.

 - Award consideration is open to investigators who are accepted to present research in the yearly Symposium: Care of the Professional Voice.

 - This award is for outstanding contribution to new research related to